 Water Training: More Than Swimming “Upstream” for Fitness

 You can do more than swim in a pool.
-Water training may involve bathing caps and swimming laps, but it can also be much more engaging and fun, especially if you try innovative activities, such as water aerobics, tennis, or line dancing.
-Whatever the water activity, taking the plunge has many benefits, some of which make exercising in water even more desirable than exercising on land.
+Water training can be fun!
+Taking the plunge has many benefits, some of which make exercising in water even better than exercising on land.
+Read on to find out why water training is popular with people who want to stay fit and serious athletes alike.

 Benefits of Water Exercise

-There are also social benefits of water training, especially if you take group exercise classes.
-In addition, water training, like many forms of exercise, may foster a positive attitude, feelings of well-being, and relief from stress.
+There are also social benefits, especially if you take group classes.
+Water also fosters a positive attitude, feelings of well-being, and relief from stress.

 Types of Water Exercises